oshadiw/surfs_up/README.md

 ### Temperature

   In June, the average temperature is 74.9 degrees.
 The max temp is 85, min temp is 64, with a standard deviation of 3.25 degrees.
 The average temperature in December is 71 degrees, with a max of 83, mine of 56 and a standard devitation of 3.74.
+Overall, the temperature is cooler in December although there are a few days that are as warm as the summer month.

+## Further Reccomendations

+  In order to have a more complete understanding of seasonal weather in Oahu, an analysis of the entire rainy and dry seasons should be conducted.
+Another recommendation is to determine the best time for surfing, in terms of waves and tides, and comparing that to the rain and temperature data to ensure that when the weather is good, the surfing conditions are also optimal.